bstopp/puppet-aem/README.md

 ### Aem::Service

 The `aem::service` resource definition is used to install and manage an AEM Instance as a service.
-Setting the `aem::instance` parameter to any value other than **unmanaged** will create a service defintion with the specified state.
+Setting the `aem::instance` *status* parameter to any value other than **unmanaged** will create a service defintion with the specified state.
 The name of the service will be *aem-&lt;name&gt;*, where *&lt;name&gt;* is the namevar of the `aem::instance`.

 #### Minimal Definition